Auscitte/auscitte.github.io/_posts/2022-01-22-Cvxpy-Minimax-Fit.md

     **solver_opts)
 {% endhighlight %}

-Observe that the matrix names are the same as those used for the ECOS problem statement in mathematical notation, which, of course, is not a coincidence.
+Observe that the matrix names are the same as those used for the _ECOS_ problem statement in mathematical notation, which, of course, is not a coincidence.

-After exploring cvxpy source code for a little while, I managed to find a quick way of extracting the matrices passed to ECOS.
+After exploring _cvxpy_ source code for a little while, I managed to find a quick way of extracting the matrices passed to _ECOS_.
 For convenience, let us temporarily reduce the number of data points from 201 to 11,

 {% highlight python linenos %}
 def define_domain_bounds(self):